PROTECTING YOUR PRIVACY

 To help personalise your journey through Partnership websites we currently use the following companies, who will process your personal data as part of their contracts with us:

 11. Where your personal data may be processed

-Sometimes we will need to share your personal data with third parties and suppliers outside the European Economic Area (EEA), such as Australia or the USA.
+The Partnership is a UK based company and so we will transfer your data to the UK, which is outside of the EU.
+We may also need to share your personal data with third parties and suppliers outside the European Economic Area (EEA).

 Any transfer of your personal data will follow applicable laws and we will treat the information under the guiding principles of this Privacy Notice.

 12. What are your rights over your personal data?